Milazzo11/Cookie-Grabber/EXE/README.txt

-EXE file to run on target computer
+Run on the target machine